How to Calculate & Benchmark Your Internal Promotion Rate

 Step 2: Define promotions

-• Internal promotions are when an employee who is already working within the organisation is promoted to a new position.
+- Internal promotions are when an existing employee is moved into a higher position.

-Let’s say you don’t want to include external promotions in your calculations, and only want to calculate the rate of employees moving up job levels internally.
-Your calculations will involve only the internal vertical promotions that occurred over the time period.
+Let’s say you don’t want to include external promotions in your calculations, because you’re measuring internal mobility.
+Your calculations will involve only the internal vertical promotions that occurred over your chosen time period.

 Step 3: Identify the population

-For our example, let’s say you want to look at the promotion rate of the whole organisation, which has only 100 employees.
+For our example, let’s say you want to look at the promotion rate of the whole organization, which has only 100 employees.

 Step 4: Find the number of promotions

-Now that you have defined what to consider as a promotion for this metric and you’ve also identified the relevant population within the organisation, you can find the number of promotions that occurred within that population during the set time period.
+Now that you have defined what to consider as a promotion for this metric and you’ve also identified the relevant population , you can find the number of promotions that occurred within that population during the set time period.

 Step 5: Calculate the promotion rate